In this article, we cover five things all successful website design has in common and how you can implement these design elements into your website.

 Nowadays if your website isn’t designed for mobile, it isn’t designed for 20-50% of all people potentially visiting your website.

 Mobile design goes beyond adjusting the CSS of your site; it involves adjusting your perception of how the needs of the user shift when they are on their mobile device and to make sure that the design, layout and information architecture of the site speak to people when they are in the mode of browsing a site on mobile.

 Mobile-design also takes into account the continued decline in attention people have when visiting a website and to make the most relevant items first and foremost in its website design.

 Successful website design is invisible.
 When a visitor goes to a great website they aren’t thinking about the site itself.
 Instead, they are immersed and engaged with the experience the site is creating for them.

 When a website takes a long time to load it instantly takes visitors out of their experience with the content and makes them aware of the site itself.

 In fact, load time is such a crucial aspect of user experience that Google factors in website load time as part of its search rankings.

 Of the top 10 most trafficked websites on the web, all but one of them have a load time of under 2 seconds.
 (Get to work Yahoo!)

-So there you have it, 5 things that all successful websites have in common.
-This number could be expanded but these are the big items.
-As you can see, none of these are earth shattering but when it comes to good website design, mastery of the basics is key.
+So there you have it, five things that all successful websites have in common.
+This number could be expanded, but these are the big items.
+As you can see, none of these is earth shattering, but when it comes to good website design, mastery of the basics is key.